 400 Bad Request permission parameter is set to an unknown value, or request is invalid for other reasons.
-In the first case, response contains error entity, in the second it is empty. application /json, application /xml 403 Forbidden If Structure Plugin is not accessible to the REST API user, or if issue with ID issueId does not exist or the REST API user does not have enough permissions to access it.
-Response contains error entity. application /json, application /xml 404 Not Found If issueId is not an integer.
-Response entity contains a standard JIRA error HTML page. text/html If an internal error has occurred while processing this request.
+In the first case, response contains error entity, in the second it is empty. application/ json, application/ xml 403 Forbidde n If Structure Plugin is not accessible to the REST API user, or if issue with ID issueId does not exist or the REST API user does not have enough permissions to access it.
+Response contains error entity. application/ json, application/ xml 404 Not Found If issueId is not an integer.
+Response entity contains a standard JIRA error HTML page. text/html

-500 Internal Server Error 503 Service Unavailable If Structure Plugin is stopped at the time of request.
-For example, the Restore (see page 295) operation may be in progress.
+500 Internal Server Error If an internal error has occurred while processing this request.
+503 Service Unavaila ble If Structure Plugin is stopped at the time of request.
+For example, the Restore (see page 264) operation may be in progress.

-Other return codes are possible under the normal rules of HTTP communication.
+Other return codes125 are possible under the normal rules of HTTP communication.